VulcanJS/vulcan-docs/source/performance.md

 For example, let's imagine you want to know how many comments a user has made.
 You could definitely have a `commentCount` property with its own custom resolver that counts all comments with the right `userId`.

-But on the other hand, it would be far better from a performance point of view to simply store that information as a field on each user document and increment/decrement it every time a user creates or delete a comment.
+But on the other hand, it would be far better from a performance point of view to simply store that information as a field on each user document and increment/decrement it every time a user creates or deletes a comment.

 #### Ensure Fast Server-DB Speeds